JulianKemmerer/PipelineC/docs/pypeline_guide.md

   function's top level) and capture it by closure in the `@hw_func` that uses it.
 That is what lets the surrounding Python read `.latency`.
 - **`.latency` is an ordinary Python `int` at elaboration time**, so you can use it to size FIFOs, counters and handshakes.
-Before any synthesis it reads the fixed or starting value (see each section for the default).
-A synthesizing build then re-elaborates the design with the values it actually built (pin-and-confirm), so the `.latency` your Python consumed always matches the hardware.
-A following non-`--comb` `pypelinec --sim` sees the same values.
+A fixed value is visible immediately.
+An automatically chosen value is zero (or its starting value, where supported) until timing-driven implementation chooses it; the source is then elaborated again with the chosen value so constants derived from `.latency` match the implemented hardware.
   AUTO_COMB_AREA_OPT's latency is always zero and needs no latency feedback pass.
 - **Write handshakes that react to the chosen value**, not to a number you guessed.
 The tool is free to change its mind when the clock goal or the design changes.